Coherent-Partners/spark-ts-sdk/README.md

 [![License][license-img]][license-url]

-The Coherent Spark SDK is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs using JavaScript and TypeScript.
+The Coherent Spark SDK is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs using JavaScript or TypeScript.

 👋 **Just a heads-up:**
 This SDK is supported by the community.
 If you encounter any bumps while using it,